-Internships are available in the Applied Ecology department at Norcross Wildlife Foundation (NWF) for the 2022 growing season.
+Internships are available in the Applied Ecology department at Norcross Wildlife Foundation (NWF) for the 2023 growing season.
 The NWF internship program is designed to aid applicants with their career development via on-site educational experiences.
-Interns will aid in plant identification and botanical inventories, propagation, landscape design and planting, maintenance, invasive removal, habitat restoration, and all other duties related to ecological horticulture.
+Interns will aid in plant identification and botanical inventories, propagation, landscape design and planting, maintenance, invasive removal, habitat restoration, and all other duties related to ecological horticulture and applied ecology.
 As an educational program, interns will have the ability to attend lectures/programs, go on field trips, and design and complete an intern project.
 Interns are provided with housing on-site and a stipend paid bi-weekly.

 The major qualification is a desire to learn more about building habitat using native plants.
 The following qualifications will all be considered when filling the positions:

 - Ability to identify plants using a botanical key

 - Experience with propagation, horticulture, gardening, farming , wildlife ecology or related fields

 - Experience with invasive species removal

 - Preference will be given to those applicants with academic backgrounds in environmental science, ecology, wildlife biology, botany, and similar fields.